mlswg/mls-architecture/draft-ietf-mls-architecture.md

 ## Access Control

-Because all clients within a group (members) have access to the shared cryptographic material, MLS protocol allows each member of the messaging group to perform operations.
+Because all clients within a group (members) have access to the shared cryptographic material, the MLS protocol allows each member of the messaging group to perform operations.
 However, every service/infrastructure has control over policies applied to its own clients.
 Applications managing MLS clients can be configured to allow for specific group operations.
 On the one hand, an